RicardoLera/EmbeddedNet/README.md

 Here, the trainable parameters are gamma and beta, and the error also backpropagates.

 Terminology:
- - I and O are the the values of an input and output to the BN layer respectivelly
+ - I and O are the the values of an input and output to the BN layer respectively
  - i, j and k are the indexes of the dimensions of the input and output
  - Mu is the moving mean and Sigma squared is the moving variance
- - Gamma and Beta are the trainable parameters "scale" and "shift" respectivelly
+ - Gamma and Beta are the trainable parameters "scale" and "shift" respectively
  - Rho is the momentum of the moving equations (= 0.999)
  - Epsilon is a small constant for numerical stability (= 0.001)
  - T is the total number of neurons across dimensions i and j